pvotio/ice-client/README.md

-# ICE Data Scraper with Docker
+# ICE Data CDS Settlement Prices

-Scrape, transform, and insert ICE (Intercontinental Exchange) settlement prices into an MSSQL database, with Docker support for easy deployment and scaling.
+Scrape, transform, and insert ICE (Intercontinental Exchange) CDS settlement prices into an MSSQL database, with Docker support for easy deployment and scaling.
+Sttlemnet prices are converted to spreads using the ISDA Model.

 ## 📌 Features: